bakpakin/Fennel/tutorial.md

   tbl) ; -> {"a long string" "the first value" 12 "the second one"}
 ```

-Immutable tables are not native to Lua, though it's possible to
-construct immutable tables using metatables with some performance overhead.

 ### Sequential Tables

 Some tables are used to store data that's used sequentially; the keys